grom-dev/bot-api-spec/README.md

 - Description is an object with a single `markdown` property, a string containing the description in Markdown format with formatting (**bold**, _italic_, etc.) and links preserved.
 - "_Optional._" prefix in field descriptions is omitted; instead, the `required` property is set to `false` for such fields.
 - "JSON-serialized..." in field/parameter descriptions is omitted; instead, the `jsonSerialized` property is set to `true` for such fields/parameters.
-- "...may have more than 32 significant bits...but it has at most 52 significant bits..." in _Integer_ field/parameter descriptions is omitted; instead, `kind` is set to `int52` for such fields/parameters.
+- "...may have more than 32 significant bits...but it has at most 52 significant bits..." in _Integer_ field/parameter descriptions is omitted; instead, `type` is set to `int52` for such fields/parameters.